brandonocasey/habitat/README.md

 # What is Habitat?
 Habitat is an attempt to unify a users settings across 1 or n number of boxes so that they feel right at home on whatever box they work on.
-It also seeks to make moving between, and porting you specific settings to, differnt operating sysems easy.
+It also seeks to make moving between, and porting you specific settings to, different operating sysems easy.

+It does this by providing a framework for seting up your shell through habitat extensions, and by managing those extensions.

 # Overview
 Habitat uses a cli interface called habitat to follow a five step proccess in setting up your environment.

-## Step 1: Setup
+## Step 1: Setup/Dependancy management
-* Source all file in the /lib folder to get a bunch of portable functions
-* Add a directory to the path if it doesn't exist /deps/settings/bin
+* add /lib/bin to the path
-* unalias everything so that if you change your alias, the old one will be gone when you reset your settings
-* remove everything in the /tmp directory
+* setup habitat file structure variables
+* Ask questions about installs (first time)
+    1. Setting repo link, or example, or new
+    2. Do you want updates, y or n
+    3. if yes to above how? auto, ask, auto silent
+* Update/Install Habitat if the user wants us to
+* Update/Install Extensions if the user wants us to
+* Update/Install User Settings Repo if the user wants us to

+## Step 2: Prep
+* setup helpful variables like operating system
+* unalias  everything so alias renames are forgotten every run, meaning we don't have to worry about old ones lingering
 * Start a record of how long habitat takes to run
-* export usefull variables into the users environment, like $OPERATING_SYSTEM
 * alias habitat to source the habitat script for easy setting refresh
-* Extension Setup
-* Settings Setup

-## Step 2: Dependancy Management
-* Update Habitat if the user wants us to
-* Update Extensions if the user wants us to
-* Update User Settings if the user wants us to
-* Extension Dependancy Management
+* Run Extension Prep

 ## Step 3: Configuration
-* Ask the user a few first time questions, and store things in /storage/habitat.cfg
-	1. Where is you setting repo? (hit enter for default) (we will read user config for next answers if possible)
-	2. Which Bash theme do you want?
-	3. Do you want to install additional extensions? (can be in user setting repo, or done later)
-	4. How do you want to update? (automatic, always_ask, never)
 * Run extension setup/configuration

 ## Step 4: Deployment
-* Source all settings files with a .sour extension into your environment
-* Symlink all files with a .syml extension to your home directory
 * Run extension deploy steps

 ## Step 5: Cleanup